SpeedKillsx/EasyNodule/Readme.md

 ## About EasyNodule

 EasyNodule is a desktop application aimed at supporting clinicians and specialists in the early detection of lung cancer.
-It uses **NoduleCaps32**, an advanced capsule network model developed by the team, to classify nodules as benign or malignant based on CT scan imagery.
-This tool allows clinicians to diagnose lung cancer effectively at an early stage, providing crucial information to enable timely medical interventions.
+It uses an advanced capsule network model **NoduleCaps32** developed by us from scratch based on the original [article]( https://doi.org/10.48550/arXiv.1710.09829).
+By analyzing segmented CT scan imagery, EasyNodule offers a streamlined workflow for diagnostic decision-making, empowering medical professionals to diagnose lung cancer in its earliest stages and improve patient outcomes.

 **Authors:**